 Rutgers University is a direct-loan institution, and to be considered for a loan, students must complete the Free Application for Student Aid as soon as possible or visit our financial aid page.
 First-year applicants are automatically considered for merit scholarships after admission, and recipients will be notified.

-How do I choose which campus to attend?
+How do I choose which location campus to attend?

-Rutgers Law School has two equally dynamic locations in New Jersey, in Camden and Newark.
+Rutgers Law School has two equally dynamic New Jersey locations in Camden and Newark.
 Applicants are encouraged to visit both locations.
 Tours are given by admissions representatives upon request.
 Because the campuses are roughly 90 miles apart, most students will stay at one location or another, but after completing the first-year required courses, they are allowed to freely move between campuses.
 Through our state-of-the-art immersive learning classroom, students at either location can also take courses in the holodeck.
 Convenient on-campus housing is available in Camden and Newark.
 Applicants can indicate a preference for a campus on the application, and they will be asked for a final decision on where they wish to attend for the required curriculum when they submit their deposit after admission.